chboudry/aml-secure-pipeline/README.md

 - Use dedicated agent pool (preview) within a private ACR
 - Build the container as part of a GH pipeline on a GH runner and push it to a public ACR

+In this example I will build the image on a Github pipeline.
+I choose to use the runner token as github secrets but you may find some interesting other example such as : https://github.com/charlenemckeown/github-runner-aci : using a PAT to token to access the token runner API

 ### Authentication

 There are multiple ways for Github runner to authenticate so that it can run actions in Azure :